-WiBF 2023 National Industry Awards celebrate the talented women leading by example across Australia’s banking and finance industry, as well as those men, women and organisations working to improve the gender diversity across the sector.
+WiBF 2023 National Industry Awards celebrate the talented individuals leading by example across Australia’s banking and finance industry, those men, women and organisations working to improve the gender diversity across the sector.
 Our mission at WiBF is to make a tangible impact on gender diversity in the banking and finance sector, with an emphasis on increasing the representation of women in key leadership positions.

 Proudly sponsored by Commonwealth Bank of Australia, the 2023 National Industry Awards will recognise exceptional individuals and organisations in 15 Award categories including two new categories this year.
 A panel of esteemed judges will review each entry and the winners will be announced at the Awards Luncheon Friday 1 September 2023, in Sydney, at Doltone House, Darling Island.